Gaius Marius: Sulla and the First Civil War

 After Sulla left Rome to prepare for his army in Nola to depart for the east, Sulpicius had his measures passed into law, and tacked on a rider which unprecedentedly appointed Marius – now a private citizen lacking any office in the Republic – to the command in Pontus.
 Marius then sent two of his legates to take the command from Sulla.
 These moves were foolish: Evans notes "Marius's political ingenuity seems to have deserted him" and calls his actions rash.
 Sulla refused to relinquish his post, even though all but one of his own subordinates opposed Sulla's course of action.
 After killing Marius's legates, Sulla rallied his troops to his personal banner and called upon them to defend him against the insults of the Marian faction.
 The ancient sources say that Sulla's soldiers pledged their loyalty because they were worried that they would be kept in Italy while Marius raised troops from his own veterans who would then proceed to plunder great riches.
 Marius's faction sent two tribunes to Sulla's legions in eastern Italy, but the tribunes were promptly murdered by Sulla's troops.

 Sulla then ordered his troops to begin a slow march on Rome.
 This was a momentous event, unforeseen by Marius, as no Roman army had ever marched upon Rome: it was forbidden by law and ancient tradition.
-Once it became obvious that Sulla was going to defy the law and seize Rome by force, Marius attempted to organize a defence of the city with gladiators.
+Once it became obvious that Sulla was going to defy the law and seize Rome by force, Marius attempted to organise a defence of the city with gladiators.
 Unsurprisingly, Marius's ad hoc force was no match for Sulla's legions.
 Marius was defeated and fled the city.
 He narrowly escaped capture and death on several occasions and eventually found safety with his veterans in Africa.
 Sulla and his supporters in the Senate proscribed twelve men, and passed a death sentence on Marius, Marius's son, Sulpicius and a few other allies.
 Sulpicius was executed but, according to Plutarch, many Romans disapproved of Sulla's actions.